8059blank/8059blank.github.io/_posts/hackac/2023-09-12-HACK@AC Information.md

 ## Workshop Details

-A training workshop will be conducted prior to the HACK@AC CTF for all participants, alongside training challenges to complement the lessons.
-These workshops will also be recorded and uploaded.
+A training workshop will be conducted prior to the HACK@AC CTF for all participants, alongside training challenges to complement the workshop.
+The workshop will also be recorded and uploaded.

 **Workshop Details**
-* **Date:** 23 February 2024 (4:00pm - 8:00pm)
+* **Date:** 23 February 2024 (4:00pm - 7:50pm)
 * **Venue**: Online on YouTube stream

 Categories covered: Crypto, Web and Pwn